Weather satellite detects record-cold cloud temperature of minus-168 degrees

 The results offer new insight into exactly how cold the tops of clouds embedded in deep thunderstorm activity can get, as well as highlight the enormous technological strides making these modern-day observations possible.

-The paper, authored by Simon Richard Proud at the National Centre for Earth Observation in Oxford, United Kingdom, and Scott Bachmeier of the Cooperative Institute for Meteorological Satellite Studies at the University of Wisconsin-Madison, was published March 22 in the American Geophysical Union’s Geophysical Research Letters.
+The paper, written by Simon Richard Proud at the National Center for Earth Observation in Oxford, Britain, and Scott Bachmeier of the Cooperative Institute for Meteorological Satellite Studies at the University of Wisconsin at Madison, was published March 22 in the American Geophysical Union’s Geophysical Research Letters.

-It details the rarity of temperature readings that low, but also indicates that ultralow cloud top temperatures may be becoming more common.
+It details the rarity of temperature readings that low but also indicates that ultralow cloud-top temperatures may be becoming more common.

 “The idea for this collaboration began when Simon contacted me about the [minus-165 degree] cloud-top temperature sensed by [a NOAA satellite] with Typhoon Kammuri on 30 November 2019,” wrote Bachmeier in an email.
 “We had both taken a look at this event using geostationary and polar-orbiting satellites.
 [We] thought it might be good to take a look back in time at all available satellite data and make sure there were no other tropical cyclone or thunderstorm events over the tropical West Pacific that were possibly colder.”

-And indeed there were.
+Indeed there were.
 After combing through years of data, the pair of scientists happened upon one lone thunderstorm that exhibited shockingly low temperatures.

-“In general, the further back you go, the less reliable the temperatures,” explained Proud in an email.
+“In general, the further back you go, the less reliable the temperatures,” Proud said in an email.
 “To look at historical statistics, we used the MODIS sensor onboard NASA’s Aqua satellite as it is one of the more reliable, giving more than 16 years of very consistent temperature data.”

 The temperature readings were made by satellites peering down from above at the anvil clouds of thunderstorms.
 Anvils are the ice clouds that result when a thunderstorm updraft ascends and then flattens out at the tropopause.
 The tropopause is a level in the atmosphere that marks the transition from the troposphere, the lowest level of the atmosphere, and the stratosphere, which surrounds it.
 Temperatures rise with height in the stratosphere, “capping” the vertical development of storm clouds.